akhilsambasivan/Docker_Baseimage/README.md

 Once the image is build, it will be pushed to the repository and the same can be pulled from the repository for future purposes.

-## Final image with the custom modules available at the below dockerhub repository:
+## Final image with the custom compiled modules available at the below dockerhub repository:
 - https://cloud.docker.com/u/akhilsambasivan/repository/docker/akhilsambasivan/docker_baseimage